skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

   via :code:`os.environ` and pass to Weights & Biases for tracking purposes in your training script).
 It is made available to the task whenever it is invoked.

-With the highlighted changes, the managed spot job can now resume training after preemption with ``sky spot launch``!
+With the highlighted changes, the managed spot job can now resume training after preemption!
 We can enjoy the benefits of cost savings from spot instances without worrying about preemption or losing progress.

 .. code-block:: console

-  $ sky spot launch -n bert-qa bert_qa.yaml
+  $ sky job launch -n bert-qa bert_qa.yaml

 .. tip::